 I raised my hand.

-Two days later, duffel bag on shoulder and a 4-day start of a beard, I marched up the narrow steps and stepped on board, trying to channel Marlon Brando.
+A few days later, with a duffel bag on shoulder and a 4-day stubble, I marched up the narrow steps and stepped on board, trying to channel Marlon Brando.

-The Nazis had their Wermacht, Lufwaffe and Wolf’s Packs, but we had Detroit and its assembly line.
-Detroit won.
+The Nazis had their Wermacht, Lufwaffe and Wolf’s Packs, but we had the assembly line.
+And Detroit.
+Detroit won the war.

 FDR said it was ‘the arsenal of democracy’.
 He was right.

 When Detroit turned its attention to war it turned out tanks, planes and ships like nobody’s business.
 It produced ships exactly the way it produced cars: by the thousands: faster than the U-Boats could sink them.

 3000 miles away the Allies stayed in fuel and Britain stayed afloat.